chrisahn99/eCSpress/README.md

 This is the repository for the BCG Gamma datathon on optimizing delivery processes in Paris.

-The repository is made up of four directoried:
+The repository is made up of four directories:
 - data: contains the csv that we used in our project
 - images: images for the README file
 - models: all the models we tested